tldr-pages/tldr/pages/common/tmux.md

 > a different terminal.
 > More information: <https://github.com/tmux/tmux>.

-- Start a new tmux session:
+- Start a new session:

 `tmux`

-- Start a new named tmux session:
+- Start a new named session:

 `tmux new -s {{name}}`

-- List sessions:
+- List existing sessions:

 `tmux ls`